 Here is a list of some of the main kickboxing organisations:

-- ISKA (International Sport Karate Association) – The ISKA are still a massive organisation around the world but Glory kickboxing recently just dropped them.
+- ISKA (International Sport Karate Association) – The ISKA are a massive organisation.
 They are one of the major international bodies regulating sport karate and kickboxing matches established back in 1985.

 - WKA (World Kickboxing Association)– Oldest and on the rebuild currently.
 It is considered the largest amateur and professional sanctioning organizations of kickboxing.
 Although it is called the World Kickboxing Association, the logo uses World Karate and Kickboxing Association.

 - WAKO (World Association of Kickboxing Organizations) – Largest and most prestigious globally for amateur kickboxers.
 It was created to develop support and govern at an amateur level however it also sanctions the champions of kickboxing.